Cosmology of Single Species Hidden Dark Matter: A List of constraints considered in this work

 \subsection{Remarks on other cosmological/astrophysical phenomenology}

-We have shown that for the background evolution and large-scale structure formation, the most important property in our HiDM scenario is the time of the relativistic-to-nonrelativistic transition, parameterized by $R_{\rm{eq}}^{\rm{T}}$.
-There are phenomenological similarities between our HiDM and the WDM scenario.
-Properties other than $R_{\rm{eq}}^{\rm{T}}$ only make small differences in the impacts on cosmological observables.

-If confirmed, the global 21cm absorption signal \cite{Bowman-etal-21cm-nature} may provide another cosmological constraint on $R_{\rm{eq}}^{\rm{T}}$.
-The idea is similar to that in Refs.\,\cite{Safarzadeh-etal-2018-WDM-21cm,Boyarsky-etal-2019-WDM-21cm,Lopez-etal-2017-WDM-ionization}: the suppression of the small-scale matter power spectrum would significantly delay formation of small-mass halos (see also Sec.\,\ref{section:HiDM-halo-mass-function}), which would postpone the star formation that produces Lyman-$\alpha$ photons.
-The coupling between the spin temperature and the gas temperature, mediated by the Lyman-$\alpha$ background, could be too late if the suppression is too large, putting a constraint on $R_{\rm{eq}}^{\rm{T}}$.
-However, the astrophysical uncertainties are large, e.g., the early-time star formation rate and the fraction of the Lyman-$\alpha$ photons that escape halos.
-Given these uncertainties, a 21cm constraint requires astrophysical modeling beyond the scope of this work.
+If confirmed, the global 21cm absorption signal~\cite{Bowman-etal-21cm-nature} could provide an additional cosmological constraint on $R_{\rm{eq}}^{\rm{T}}$.
+The underlying idea is similar to that in Refs.~\cite{Safarzadeh-etal-2018-WDM-21cm,Boyarsky-etal-2019-WDM-21cm,Lopez-etal-2017-WDM-ionization}: suppression of the small-scale matter power spectrum delays the formation of small-mass halos (see also Sec.~\ref{section:HiDM-halo-mass-function}), which in turn postpones star formation and the production of Lyman-$\alpha$ photons.
+Since the coupling between the spin temperature and gas temperature is mediated by the Lyman-$\alpha$ background, a significant suppression in structure formation could delay this coupling beyond observationally allowed limits, placing constraints on $R_{\rm{eq}}^{\rm{T}}$.
+However, substantial astrophysical uncertainties remain.
+These include the early-time star formation rate and the fraction of Lyman-$\alpha$ photons that escape their host halos.
+Given these uncertainties, deriving a robust 21cm constraint requires detailed astrophysical modeling, which is beyond the scope of this work.